yumium/tech_notes/A gentle introduction to Python 3.md

 - `textwrap.wrap`: Wrap string to upto to certain width characters long, returning a list of strings
 - `textwrap.fill`: Like above but do join with `\n`
 - `textwrap.shorten`: Truncating
-- `textwrap.dedent`: emove any common leading whitespace from every line in input text
+- `textwrap.dedent`: remove any common leading whitespace from every line in input text
 - `textwrap.indent(text, prefix, predicate=None)`: Add prefix to the beginning of selected lines in text, using optional predicate